I have experimented with different method and ingredients.

 - If you are using leaner cuts, i.e. shoulder pork, use a bit more oil

-- During the "charring phase", if you are cooking larger quantities (i.e. 3-5 kilos), char the pork strips in batches.
+- During the "charring or searing phase", if you are cooking larger quantities (i.e. 3-5 kilos), char the pork strips in batches.
 It's easier and you will avoid over-grilling the meat.
 Control the fire.
 It will char well under medium fire too.
 Don't overdo the charring.
 Don't add honey as it will turn bitter if burned.

 - When serving, slice the Char Siew diagonally.
 Apart from presentation, it will be more tender to the bite.